 Trace the employee’s history and check if he has gotten into any untoward incidents.
-Old records, however, must not affect the inquiry on latest case.
+Old records, however, must not affect the inquiry on the latest case.
 The severity of the current offense may help produce sound judgment.

 4. Create a plan and organize things.

 Dismissal involves extra human resources (HR) tasks.
-The department needs to prepare the details on employee’s benefits and last paycheck.
-Further, the HR staff must have clear and detailed process on how the employee can collect personal stuff and return company properties.
+The department needs to prepare the details on the employee’s benefits and last paycheck.
+Further, the HR staff must have a clear and detailed process on how the employee can collect personal stuff and return company properties.

 5. Issue a warning.

 Because verbal and written warnings may not work for severe offenses, your HR staff must create and hand a document notifying his/her dismissal.
 Make the notice short, “sweet,” clear, and direct.
 State the grounds for dismissal and the results of the inquiry made.

 Come prepared during the final talk.
 Begin by saying, “We’re sorry, but we have to let you go.”
 Explain the reasons behind the move but avoid mentioning the details of the offense.
 Instead, discuss other things, such as benefits and final pay.